-Bill has over 30 years of experience handling complex environmental, energy and land use matters for clients throughout the United States and internationally.
+Bill is recognized as a leading environmental lawyer as recognized by Best Lawyers in America and other publications.
+He has over 35 years of experience handling complex environmental, energy and land use matters for clients throughout the United States and internationally.

-His clients include: electric and gas utilities, biotechnology companies, real estate developers, renewable energy companies and major airports across the country.
-He has testified in Congress on environmental legislation and has published widely on environmental law topics.
+His clients have included: electric and gas utilities, universities and health care organizations, biotechnology companies, renewable energy companies and major airports across the country.
+He has testified in Congress on environmental legislation and policy matters and has published widely on environmental law topics.

 Access to Justice Fellowship, 2015-2016